 The Master of Public Policy and Administration program develops leaders who are sensitive to issues of social justice and capable of addressing today's complex policy problems.
 The program shapes future policymakers, public administrators, and community-based professionals seeking to impact systemic social change.
 Students in the program participate in small, dynamic classes with a cohort of learners and receive individualized attention to support their learning.
-Graduates will be prepared for diverse career pathways including with municipal, provincial, and federal governments and agencies, as well as with not-for-profit organizations, advocacy groups, and research institutes.
-The Master of Public Policy and Administration program offers two concentrations, the Social Change Leadership concentration and the International Justice Studies Concentration.
+Graduates are prepared for diverse career pathways including with municipal, provincial, and federal governments and agencies, as well as with not-for-profit organizations, advocacy groups, and research institutes.
+The Master of Public Policy and Administration program offers a concentration in Social Change Leadership.